 The success message indicates that the endpoints are functioning correctly.

-Copy the URL excluding the apostrophes and also note the headers.
-This is the endpoint URL for the data to import to Google Sheets.
+Copy the Seeking Alpha API endpoint URL excluding the apostrophes and also note the headers.
+This is the endpoint URL of the Seeking Alpha data to import to Google Sheets.

 Import data to Google Sheets